The-Marcy-Lab-School-Assignments/5-1-0-assignment-sindwin5138/README.md

 To start this assignment, you will be given a Vite project with all rendering and user event logic implemented for you in the `vite-project` folder!
 Check out what you are starting with by running `npm run dev` and then browsing through the `src/main.js` file and the `src/utils/` folder.

-There are tests available to you through `npm test`, however, take time to understand the flow of data in the application and test out your code using the running application too.
+There are tests available to you through `npm test`.
+Take time to understand the test and what they are looking for.
+Understanding the flow of data in the application will also be helpful to test out your code when running application.

 ### Before you begin...